dappnode/DAppNodePackage-ssv-generic/getting-started.md

-# **SSV Holesky**
+# **SSV / SSV Holesky**

 The SSV Network is a decentralized, open-source Ethereum staking network that enhances validator key security and network redundancy using Distributed Validator Technology (DVT).
-This package allows you to run an SSV Operator Node for the Holesky testnet.
+This package allows you to run an SSV Operator Node on mainnet, or for the Holesky testnet.

 ## Requirements